-- 1. Within the defined settlement development boundaries, proposals for sustainable tourism at-tractions, leisure developments, a diverse range of new tourist accommodation, and associated tourism facilities and services will be supported where they do not detract from the character of the area or affect protected landscapes, residential amenity, environmental or heritage assets. - 2.
-Within the area defined on Map B2 a-c (editorial note: add map to NNP Appendices the map should show the area between development boundaries of Appledore, and Northam/Westward Ho!), only proposals which provide for extensions to existing tourism attractions or tourism accommodation will be supported provided that: - i. they cannot reasonably be located outside the area defined on Map B2 a-c.; - ii. in the case of tourism accommodation, they are for the reuse or conversion of existing build-ings; and - iii. proposals comply with NDAT Local Plan policy DM17. - 3.
-Outside the defined settlement development boundaries and the area defined on Map B2 a-c, only proposals which provide for extensions to existing tourism attractions or tourism accommodation will be supported provided that: - i they cannot reasonably be located within settlement development boundaries; and - ii. proposals comply with NDAT Local Plan policies DM17 and DM18.
+- 1. Within the defined settlement development boundaries, proposals for sustainable tourism attractions, leisure developments, a diverse range of new tourist accommodation, and associated tourism facilities and services will be supported where they do not detract from the character of the area or affect protected landscapes, residential amenity, environmental or heritage assets. - 2.
+Within the area defined on Map N1 only proposals which provide for extensions to existing tourism attractions or tourism accommodation will be supported provided that: - i. they cannot reasonably be located outside the area defined on Map N1; - ii. in the case of tourism accommodation, they are for the reuse or conversion of existing buildings; and - iii. proposals comply with NDAT Local Plan policy DM17. - 3.
+Outside the defined settlement development boundaries and the area defined on Map N1, only proposals which provide for extensions to existing tourism attractions or tourism accommodation will be supported provided that: - i they cannot reasonably be located within settlement development boundaries; and - ii. proposals comply with NDAT Local Plan policies DM17 and DM18.